Paris-Developers/Mirror-TS/README.md

 ### Introthemes

-Set your introtheme with `/intro` to play an audio clip everytime you join the chat channel!
+Set your introtheme with [`/intro`](src/slashcommands/Intro.ts) to play an audio clip everytime you join the chat channel!

 Find a 10 second or shorter youtube video and paste the link into 'video' feild.

-### /play
+### Music Player

-Use /play to
+Mirror allows users to listen to songs and playlists from Spotify, Youtube and Soundcloud.
+Using [`/play`](src/slashcommands/Play.ts) or [`/playnext`](src/slashcommands/PlayNext.ts) you can search for songs or paste your own song or playlist and it will add it to the queue.

+The Music functionality includes many commands

 ### /weather